JMcbeath1966/walking-womens-football/readme.md

 * CSS media queries at the end of the CSS stylesheet were supported by my mentor so are not solely my work.

+The remainder of the code is my own work!

 ### Media

 Images provided by: